 If you got to choose a climate you wish to live in for the rest of your life, what would it be?
-Do you know where to find destinations with great weather all year round?
+Do you know there are destinations that have great weather all year round?
+Discover which places in Europe have mild sunny winters, warm summers, and just enough rain to keep the nature around green and lush.

 What’s your ideal climate?